IVLIVS-III/dart_python_ffi/README.md

 ```

 You need to provide the `kPythonModules` constant from the generated file.
 This constant contains
 all necessary data for loading the bundled Python modules.
-In flutter apps, this data is loaded from
+In Flutter apps, this data is loaded from
 assets in well-known locations.
 In Dart apps, there is no equivalent concept of assets.

 You can optionally provide a `libPath` if you want to load the Python library from a custom